willhk10/RobotArm/README.md

 * Printing!!!
 And working on code at William's house
 * Dr. Shields made recommended edits to our OnShape model, more specifically our hand, in order to make the printing process more streamlined and make the assembling our project easier.
 <img src ="coolpart.jpg" width ="600px" />

+# Week12
+## 5.24.21
+## Progress made -

+* This week Lucas started the some of final steps to completing our project, the laser cutting of the legs and feet needed to support our project.

 # [BACK TO TOP](#RobotArm)